Disentangling Boltzmann brains, the time-asymmetry of memory, and the second law: Relation between the entropy conjecture, Boltzmann Brains, and the second law

-Of course, the foregoing does not mean that the BB hypothesis is false --- it just means that the reasoning for that hypothesis given above contradicts itself.
-As elaborated above, reasoning based on the correct understanding of the H theorem simply has nothing to say about the BB hypothesis.
-This is our fourth contribution.
+Of course, the foregoing flaw in a particular derivation of the BB hypothesis does not mean that the BB hypothesis is false --- it just means that the reasoning for that hypothesis given above contradicts itself.
+More precisely, as we prove in~\cref{app:circular}, unstable reasoning just means that one is implicitly trying to use a joint prior distribution over all associated random variables that is not a proper probability distribution.
+So it's simply saying that one needs to adopt a different prior.
+This clarification that issues of unstable reasoning have no bearing on the BB hypothesis is our fifth contribution.

-Even if this derivation of the BB hypothesis is cognitively unstable, that provides no reason to conclude that the probability of being a BB is low.
-Indeed, it is straightforward to construct a simple variant of the BB hypothesis that does not suffer from any form of ``cognitive instability''.